-2.11.1 The Director of Law and Property has some sympathy with the views expressed by the Select Committee, particularly when the written responses are lengthy.
+2.11.1 I have some sympathy with the views expressed by the Select Committee, particularly when the written responses are lengthy.
 However, if the questions are only submitted seven working days before the meeting it is not realistic to expect the written responses to be given at least five working days before the meeting.
 Furthermore, there will be times when the tabling of information at the meeting is simply unavoidable.

-- 2.11.2 There are two ways in which this issue may be addressed.
+2.11.2 There are two ways in which this issue may be addressed.
 First, the Select Committee should try to give more than the minimum notice of seven working days for questions to a decision-maker.
 This in turn will allow written responses to be given more than two working days before the meeting.
-Secondly, if the information is provided late or it is too voluminous for members to assimilate within the time provided, the scrutiny could be deferred to a future, or a special, meeting. - 2.12 On consideration of the above, the Cabinet at its meeting held on 16th March, 2005 resolved to recommend the Council to approve the proposals set out in section 3 below.
+Secondly, if the information is provided late or it is too voluminous for members to assimilate within the time provided, the scrutiny could be deferred to a future, or a special, meeting.